WHAT IS HURLING?

 It is our mission to create a community that promotes and teaches hurling and Irish culture.
 Hurling, nicknamed the "fastest game in grass" is a combination of so many sports familiar here in the US, but there is nothing like it.
 The Irish spirit of fierce competition mixed with community and camaraderie is what we endeavored to build in our club.
 People come to try hurling, fall in love with the sport and stay for the community that surrounds it.

-Our first co-ed club season was in the summer of 2014.
+Our first club season was in the summer of 2014.
 Each year since we have grown as word of this great new, old sport has spread.
-We now have a co-ed summer league, co-ed indoor fall and winter leagues, Camogie team (women only hurling) and a competitive USGAA travel men's team.
+We now have a summer league, indoor fall and winter leagues, Camogie team (women only hurling) and a competitive USGAA travel men's team.
 At the beginning of 2018 we changed the name of the club to Roc City Gaelic to better represent both men's and women's sports, to expand our focus and be more inclusive of other Gaelic sport and other cultural interests.

 In the Fall of 2018 we began the process of becoming an official non-profit organization dedicated the promotion of Irish Culture through traditional sports.
 This will help us expand our outreach and begin to incorporate youth development programs, outreach programs and collaborations with other Irish cultural organizations.